kisonecat/tikzwolke/README.md

 Your TikZ will be compiled (on the tikzwolke.com server) into SVGs;
 the `<script>` element will be replaced with the corresponding SVG.

+Amazon S3 is used as a caching layer, so a TikZ image need only be rendered once globally.